carbon-language/carbon-lang/CODE_OF_CONDUCT.md

     -   In general, if someone asks you to stop, then stop.
 Persisting after being asked to stop is considered harassment.

--   **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time, and Carbon is no exception.
+-   **When we disagree, we try to understand why.** Disagreements, both social and technical, happen all the time, and Carbon is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of the project comes from its varied